kmomar1/SER516-Java-Defects-Detector/README.md

 run `compose up --build` to run both the backend and the frontend **Note** Port 3000 is needed to run the frontend

-## Without docker

-run `npx http-server . -p 3000` in the frontend directory